discoverygarden/islandora_collection_search/README.md

 ## Installation

   1. Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.
   2. Ensure that your xslt used by gsearch will index the `ancestors_ms` field.
-If you are using discoverygarden's [basic-solr-config](https://github.com/discoverygarden/basic-solr-config?source=c), get your System Administrator to make the following changes in your `foxmlToSolr.xslt`:
+If you are using discoverygarden's [basic-solr-config](https://github.com/discoverygarden/basic-solr-config?source=c), make the following changes in your `foxmlToSolr.xslt`:
       1. Find the section that looks like [this](https://github.com/discoverygarden/basic-solr-config/blob/modular/foxmlToSolr.xslt#L27-L30), and make it look like this:<br>
       `xmlns:dgi-e="xalan://ca.discoverygarden.gsearch_extensions"`<br>
       `xmlns:sparql="http://www.w3.org/2001/sw/DataAccess/rf1/result"`<br>